-18.1 St.Wilfrid's Catholic School recognises that all children have a right to be safe, some children may be more vulnerable to abuse, for example those with a

-- disability or special educational need, those living with domestic violence or drug/alcohol abusing parents, etc. - 18.2 When the school is considering excluding, either fixed term or permanently, a vulnerable pupil or one who is the subject of a child protection plan or where there is an existing child protection file, we will call a multi-agency risk-assessment meeting prior to making the decision to exclude.
+- 18.1 St.Wilfrid's School recognises that while all children have a right to be safe, some children may be more vulnerable to abuse, for example those with a disability or special educational need, those living with domestic violence or drug/alcohol abusing parents, etc. - 18.2 When the school is considering excluding, either fixed term or permanently, a vulnerable pupil and/or a pupil/student who is the subject of a child protection plan or where there is an existing child protection file, we will call a multiagency risk-assessment meeting prior to making the decision to exclude.
 In the event of a one-off serious incident resulting in an immediate decision to exclude, the risk assessment must be completed prior to convening a meeting of the Governing Body.